spatie/highlightjs-blade/README.md

 ⚠️ These instructions are only for contributing to this package.
 If you just want to use the language definition, please refer to the [Usage](#usage) section above.

 To build a distribution version of this module you need to use tools provided by Highlight.js.
+Please refer to the [language contribution guide](https://github.com/highlightjs/highlight.js/blob/main/extra/3RD_PARTY_QUICK_START.md) for more details on building this package.

 1. Checkout `highlightjs/highlight.js` from GitHub.
 2. Create the `extra` folder in the root directory, if missing.